 Some operations on devices can be automated for an agent group.
-For further information, refer to the section Configuring the trust level of devices
+For further information, refer to the section Detecting and configuring the trust level on devices

 Depending on whether you want to make changes or only view the Devices panel, you must have the Removable devices-Modify or Removable devices-Display privilege.